Sean Strickland: Suspension at Tuff-N-Uff event

 Sean Strickland was indefinitely suspended by the Nevada State Athletic Commission (NSAC) on July 3, 2025.
 This decision extends a temporary suspension he received after a melee at a Tuff-N-Uff event on June 29, 2025.
 The altercation occurred immediately after a bout where Luis Hernandez defeated Miles Hunsinger by guillotine choke.
-Following his win, Hernandez reportedly taunted Hunsinger's coaches, including Strickland, with a "crotch chop," leading to Strickland's involvement in the physical altercation with Hernandez.
+Following his win, Hernandez reportedly taunted Hunsinger's coaches, including Strickland, with a "crotch chop", leading to Strickland's involvement in the physical altercation with Hernandez.
 On August 21, Strickland received a six-month suspension from the NSAC and was fined $5,000.
-The suspension is retroactive from the time of the incident and is set to expire on December 29, 2025.
-It can be reduced to four and half months if he completes an anger management course.
+The suspension was retroactive from the time of the incident and expired on December 29, 2025.